Guides/Safe AI Agent Execution with nono

 bash

-This restores every file to its pre-session state using the SHA-256 content-addressed snapshot.
-You can also review the diff before undoing:
+Then restore every file to its pre-session state using the SHA-256 content-addressed snapshot:

 bash